 He expressed concern over environmental pollution and the destruction of nature resulting from the rapid industrialization of the nation.
 On October 5, 1978, he proclaimed the Charter for Nature Preservation through which every citizen was urged to pledge support for the protection of the natural environment.

-In 1976, Park decided that conditions in rural Korea needed to he addressed as well.
+In 1976, Park decided that conditions in rural Korea needed to be addressed as well.
 He set up Saemaul Movement, the New Village Movement, whose aim was to change for better everything in rural life, from the thatched roofs of farmhouses to the powers of earning and enjoyment of the whole farm family.
 Along with the implementation of these measures, the government also instituted the Saemaul Movement with great fanfare.

 The movement, launched by Park in the fall of 1971, was to be a highly organized, intensively administered campaign to improve the environmental quality of rural life through projects undertaken by villagers themselves who were aided by receiving governmental assistance.

 Fanners became more confident of their ability to improve the village “environment” through their own cooperative efforts and more convinced of the usefulness of outside official help.
 According to anthropologist Vincent S.R.
-Brandt, an insightful observer of the rural scene, the farmers—particularly the younger generation—became more individualistic, confident of their ability to control the environment and to create new wealth through technological innovation, and less hostile and distrustful toward the outside world.21
+Brandt, an insightful observer of the rural scene, the farmers—particularly the younger generation—became more individualistic, confident of their ability to control the environment and to create new wealth through technological innovation, and less hostile and distrustful toward the outside world.

 Under President Park’s leadership, the human and natural resources of the nation were effectively organized for the first time in modern history.
 The economy began to grow at an annual rate of 9.2% (Ministry of Public Information, 1966).

-If one had to enumerate the major policy concerns of Park Chung Hee over the 18 years of his domination of the Korean political scene, economic development and national security would head the list.
+If one had to enumerate the major policy concerns of Park Chung Hee over the 18 years of his domination of the Korean political scene, economic development, and national security would head the list.
 He felt that these two goals had a mutually reinforcing relationship.
 For most Koreans, it is Park’s concern for the national and personal prosperity of Korea and Koreans that will undoubtedly be most remembered.

 After he became the head of state, Park delivered the State of the Nation message at the National Assembly, and in his indirect dialogue with die voters set forth his major policies of the year.
 Out of his emphasis on policies came the practice of party representatives delivering keynote speeches at the assembly.
 This, then, was a step taken in the direction of political modernization.